ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Change directory, generate an API key in the local.env and become a member of the application2 access group:
+1. Change directory, generate an API key in the `local.env`, and become a member of the **application2** access group:

    ```sh
    team=application2